 Neil Constable was appointed Chief Executive of Shakespeare’s Globe in October, 2010.
 Shakespeare’s Globe is a unique international enterprise and educational charity dedicated to the exploration and understanding of Shakespeare through education and performance.
 The reconstructed iconic Globe Theatre has become one of the most popular visitor destinations in the UK, annually welcoming over 1 million visitors and audiences from all walks of life and from many different countries.
 In 2017 Neil was named alongside Emma Rice, the Globe’s Artistic Director, as the joint 10th most influential people working in theatre and the performing arts in The Stage’s Top 100.

 Neil trained in Stage Management & Technical Theatre at Guildhall School of Music & Drama and has worked extensively in the theatre and arts industry for 30-years, latterly running cultural organisations.
-He is Chair of the London & South East Regional Board and a Companion of the Chartered Management Institute, a Co-opted Member of the Audit & Risk Committee at Guildhall School of Music & Drama, a Member of Society of London Theatre, a Member of Creative Industries Federation, a Governor of Clifton College and a Trustee of the Royal Theatrical Support Trust.
+He is Chair of the London & South East Regional Board and a Companion of the Chartered Management Institute, a Member of Society of London Theatre, a Member of Creative Industries.

 Caroline is a Business Director for Hays and specialises in interim/temporary Health, Safety & Environment recruitment across London and the South of England.
 She has worked for Hays for 14 years and has built up an excellent portfolio of clients and candidates in this time.
 When Caroline joined Hays in 2003, she specialised in Accountancy & Finance recruitment for the private sector in Yorkshire.
 From 2004 to 2006 she recruited for Central Government in London still within Accountancy & Finance.
 Then in 2006 she moved into an account management role, managing the Hays account with Transport for London for three years.
 Since 2009, she has specialised in Health, Safety & Environment recruitment and focuses on interim and temporary appointments within the public and private sectors in London.
 Caroline pro-actively develop business relationships with clients across the UK and places highly experienced, knowledgeable Health & Safety professionals into organisations.
 Caroline likes to build strong working relationships from day one and will guide and provide advice for candidates who are new to Hays, new to interim work, who are in temporary assignments with Hays Health & Safety and candidates who are returning to Hays.
 Caroline wants to ensure candidates work through Hays Health & Safety time after time, and that we are instrumental in Health & Safety careers.